hiral-patel-da/hiral-patel-da.github.io/_portfolio/portfolio-1.md

     4) Share your findings in reports or online so everyone can use them to understand salary trends in these fields.

-* Findings
+* Findings -

     1) Distribution of Top 10 Job titles

     2) Salary by Employment type

     3) Salary vs Employee Residence

-    4) Top 10 COuntries Data Science Employees lives in
+    4) Top 10 Countries Data Science Employees lives in

     5) Distribution of Data Science job by company location